happycube/ld-decode/README.md

 ![vhs-decode thumbnail](https://cdn.lbryplayer.xyz/api/v4/streams/free/vhs-decode-thumbnail/0cfb657312d9a725c20ecce33f1a06bd4895fe40/4b3544)

 Currently, only (S-)VHS and U-Matic format tapes are supported;
-of those, only NTSC and PAL variants are supported, with plans and/or ongoing work to support more formats and systems.
+of those, only NTSC, PAL and PAL-M variants are supported, with plans and/or ongoing work to support more formats and systems.

+# Hardware used

+The current main options for capturing the rf signal that are supported are the [Domesday Duplicator](https://github.com/happycube/ld-decode/wiki/Domesday-Duplicator) and video capture cards based on Conexant CX23880/1/2/3 chipset using the [CXADC](https://github.com/happycube/cxadc-linux3) kernel module (including variants with PCI-Express x1 bridge).
+A limitation currently is that both these methods can only capture one signal at a time, so there is no straight forward way of capturing both video and audio at the same time.

+## Domesday Duplicator
+The domesday duplicator is a custom made solution, originally geared towards capturing RF from laserdiscs players, it does however also work well for digitizing VHS RF data.
+It consists of a custom analog to digital board, a DE0-NANO FPGA development board, and a Cypress SuperSpeed Explorer development board.
+More in-depth information about it can be found in the [Domesday86](https://www.domesday86.com/?page_id=2233) project wiki.
+A major downside of this approach is that the custom board requires prining the PCB and assembling the components yourself (unless you can find someone that have ready-made ones for sale.), and the cost can be a bit high.

+## CX Card
+The budget approach is using a video capture card based on a Conexant CX23880/1/2/3 chipset.
+With a modded driver, these cards can be made to capture raw data instead of decoding video normally as they otherwise would.
+The original cards with this chipset were cards that plugged into the PCI slot (the chip is an all-in-one chip that handles both video decoding and pci interface.)
+However, there are also newly-made chinese variants that can be found on aliexpress and similar that are made to work in pci-express slots.
+An advandage of this approach is that the cards (both old PCI ones and new PCIE ones) can be very cheap.
+The cards may however be a bit more subject to noise compared to the domesday duplicator, though we have not done extensive testing on how they stack up.
+Capture is done using the custom ```cxadc``` driver (currently linux only).
+See the [CXADC](https://github.com/happycube/cxadc-linux3) website/repository for more details.

 # Dependencies

 VHS-Decode, as with LD-Decode, has been developed and tested on machines running the latest version of Ubuntu and Linux Mint.
 Other distributions might have outdated (or even newer) versions of certain Python libraries or other dependencies, breaking compatibility.
 It has been confirmed to work via WSL2.
+It also partially runs on Windows natively.

 Other dependencies include Python 3.5+, Qt5, Qmake, and FFmpeg.

-Hardware dependencies revolve mainly around hardware used to perform RF captures, as Python is largely platform-agnostic.
-For capturing, VHS-Decode supports both the [Domesday Duplicator](https://github.com/happycube/ld-decode/wiki/Domesday-Duplicator) and PCI-socketed capture cards based on Conexant CX23880/1/2/3 chipset using the [CXADC](https://github.com/happycube/cxadc-linux3) kernel module (including variants with PCI-Express x1 bridge).

 ## CVBS-Decode

 The repository also contains an experimental CVBS decoder, ```cvbs-decode```, which shares code with ld-decode and vhs-decode.
 Capable of decoding basic raw digitized NTSC and PAL composite video, including color if the source is somwhat stable.
 Samples can be captured using cxadc, however this is somewhat buggy as the cx chip can decide resample or do other things if it detects a valid video signal.
 Test samples can also be generated using [HackTV](https://github.com/fsphil/hacktv).

-# Installation and running the software
+# Installation and running the software on Ubuntu/Debian

 Install all dependencies required by LD-Decode and VHS-Decode: